fluent/fluentd-docs-gitbook/plugins/input/README.md

 -   [Service Discovery](/plugins/service_discovery/README.md)
 -   [Buffer](/plugins/buffer/README.md)

-This article gives an overview of Input Plugin.
+This article gives an overview of the Input Plugin.

 ## Overview

-Input plugins extend Fluentd to retrieve and pull event logs from external sources.
-An input plugin typically creates a thread socket and a listen socket.
-It can also be written to periodically pull data from data sources.
+Input plugins extend Fluentd to retrieve and pull event logs from the external sources.
+An input plugin typically creates a thread, socket, and a listening socket.
+It can also be written to periodically pull data from the data sources.

 ## List of Input Plugins